housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-11-progressive-angular2-applications.markdown

 ---
 layout: post
-title:  "Building a Hacker News client with Angular 2 CLI and RxJS Observables"
+title:  "Building Hacker News with Angular 2 CLI, Webpack and RxJS Observables"
 date:   2016-08-05 9:30:00 -0400
 categories: angular2 rxjs
 description: Progressive Web Applications have been the talk of the town in the past few months.
 In short, they use modern web capabilities to provide a user experience similar to that of mobile apps.
 Still a relatively new concept, these applications work for every user in every browser but are enhanced in modern browsers...